-President John F. Kennedy said that "nobody can stop an assassination" just before he was shot and killed in 1963.
-See Example(s)
+President John F. Kennedy proclaimed that "nobody can stop an assassination" just before he was shot and killed in 1963.
+See Example( s )

-But perhaps the most interesting claim about the president’s assassination is that John F. Kennedy apparently “predicted” his own death:
+But perhaps the most interesting claim about the president’s assassination is that John F. Kennedy purportedly “predicted” his own death:

 This quote comes from a biography of Kennedy that was originally published in 1972 and entitled Johnny, We Hardly Knew Ye; the book was written by two of Kennedy’s close friends and advisors, special assistant David Powers and political aide Kenneth O’Donnell.

-Powers and O’Donnell wrote that Kennedy made the observation to his wife Jackie after she saw a full-page anti-Kennedy advertisement published in the Dallas Morning News (“Welcome Mr. Kennedy“) on the morning before his assassination:
+Powers and O’Donnell wrote that Kennedy made the observation to his wife Jackie after the First Lady glimpsed a full-page anti-Kennedy advertisement published in the Dallas Morning News (“Welcome Mr. Kennedy“) on the morning before his assassination:

 I had in my hand a copy of the Dallas News, with its black-bordered anti-Kennedy tirade, but I hesitated to show it to the President because I was reluctant to dampen his cheerful mood.
 I waited while he made a telephone call to Uvalde, Texas, to talk with Jon Nance Garner; Lyndon Johnson reminded him that today was Garner’s ninety-fifth birthday.

 Then I handed him the newspaper.
 He said he had seen it, and he showed the black-bordered advertisement to Jackie.
 That night on the way back to Washington, she and I talked about what he said to her while she was reading the ad.
 “We’re heading into nut country today,” he said.
 “But Jackie, if somebody wants to shoot me from a window with a rifle, nobody can stop it, so why worry about it?”